The Hip Bone is a large unusual flat bone in the region of hip. It’s created by the fusion of 3 primary bones- the ilium, the ischium, and the pubis.

 Mnemonic: PIN structures.

-- Lower 1-third of the medial border creates a rounded arcuate line.
+- Lower one-third of the medial border creates a rounded arcuate line

 Surfaces of The Ilium Iliac Fossa

-- Iliacus muscle originates from its upper 2-third.
+- Iliacus muscle originates from its upper two-third

 - It’s the outer aspect of the ilium that is convex in front and concave behind.